-Number 6 is Gilgamesh from FF5 and he’s a real interesting case.
-Gilgamesh is a sub villain to Exdeath and basically plays the role of being more of an annoyance than a villain.
+Number 6 is Gilgamesh from FF5 and he’s a really interesting case.
+Gilgamesh is a sub-villain to Exdeath and basically plays the role of being more of an annoyance than a villain.

-He spends the game attacking the party several time and running away after each time.
+He spends the game attacking the party several times and running away after each time.
 But he always comes back stronger and more ready to fight.

 What puts him on this list is his interesting design and character in general.
 He’s not anything like any other villains in the franchise and completely stands out against him.

 Especially towards the end of the game where he goes completely insane.
 He’s just a fun character that adds an extra feel to Final Fantasy 5.